Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 How to Choose the Weight of a Weighted Blanket for Your Child?

-Why Choose the Right Weighted Blanket for Your Child?
+Why Choose the Right Weight Weighted Blanket for Your Child?

-How heavy weighted blanket for kids should be is a frequently asked question among parents looking for better sleep aids for their children.
-Children with sleep issues such as ADHD, anxiety disorders, and sensory processing problems can greatly benefit from using a weighted blanket.
+How heavy weighted blanket child should be is a frequently asked question among parents looking for better sleep aids for their children.
+Children with sleep problems such as ADHD, anxiety disorders, and sensory processing issues can greatly benefit from using a weighted blanket.

-Short and powerful answer: A weighted blanket should weigh about 10% of your child's body weight.
+Short and concise answer: A weighted blanket should weigh about 10% of your child's body weight.
 For example:

 • 18-25 kg: 2.2 kg blanket